 Debug target Select wether to the debug target.
-Default [All cores mounted in the microcontroller] How to change Specify with the Select Debug target dialog box.
+Defa Default [All cores mounted in the microcontroller] How to change Specify with the Select Debug target dialog box.
 The Select debug target dialog box is opened by clicking the [] button that appears at right edge of this field when you select this property (you cannot change the setting on this panel).

-(5) [Trace] [IE850A]
+(5) [External Trace] [IE850A]

-The detailed information on trace functions is displayed and its configuration can be changed.
+The detailed information on external trace functions is displayed and its configuration can be changed.

-Use external trace [IE850A] Select whether to use the external trace.

-Default Yes Yes

-Modifying Select from the drop-down list.

-Available values Yes Uses the external trace.

-No Does not use the external trace.

-Number of lanes of external trace [IE850A] Select the number of lanes of the external trace.
-This property appears only when the [Use external trace] property is set [Yes].
-If a number of lanes which differs from that of the connected target board has been specified when a debug tool is connected, the [Use external trace] property is chang to [No].
-Default - When the [Use emulation adapter] property is set to [Yes] 4 - When the [Use emulation adapter] property is set to [No] 1 Modifying Select from the drop-down list.
-However, changeable only when disconnected from the debug tool Available values 1, 2, 4 Transfer speed of external trace [Gbps] ransfer rate for the external trace. ] is selected, this will be the fastest value for the selected microcontroller.
-[IE850A] Default Auto Modifying Select from the drop-down list.
+Use external trace Select whether to use the external trace.
+[IE850A] Default Yes Modifying Select f Select from the drop-down list.
+Available Yes Uses the external trace. values No Does not use the external trace.
+Number of lanes of external trace [IE850A] This proper If a number ty appear of lanes Ianes of the external trace. s only when the [Use external trace] property is set [Yes]. which differs from that of the connected target board has been bug tool is connected, the [Use external trace] property is changed Default When the [Use emulation adapter] property is set to [Yes] 4 When the [Use emulation adapter] property is set to [No] 1 Modifying Select from the drop-down list.
+However, changeable only when disconnected from the debug tool Available values 1, 2, 4

+Transfer speed of external trace [Gbps] Select the transfer rate for the external trace.
+When [Auto] is selected, this will be the fastest value for the selected microcontroller.
+[IE850A] Default Auto - Modifying Select from the drop-down list.
 Available values Auto, 1.250, 2.500, 3.125, 5.000, 6.250